Ronald Steave, Man Wanted In Homewood South Triple Homicide, Taken Into Custody

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — A man wanted in connection to a triple homicide in Homewood South has been taken into custody.READ MORE: Seasonal Workers Needed For Kennywood, Sandcastle And Idlewild
+PITTSBURGH (KDKA) — A man wanted in connection to a triple homicide in Homewood South has been taken into custody.READ MORE: Judge Rules West Virginia Environmental Nonprofit Violated Labor Law

 On March 24, Ronald Steave was taken into custody in McKeesport by the ATF, US Marshals Western PA Fugitive Task Force, Pittsburgh Police and McKeesport Police.